New Features (5)

 Application Lifecycle Management

 Going forward when a DCC or VMware vCloud provider type is configured, Cloud Application Manager will auto-discover existing instances in DCC as well as VMware vCloud based environments.
-With this additions, the discovery feature of existing instances is now available for any CLC, AWS, Azure, DCC, DCC-F and VMWare vCloud configured provider.
+With this additions, the discovery feature of existing instances is now available for any CLC, AWS, Azure, DCC, Lumen Private Cloud on VMware Cloud Foundation and VMWare vCloud configured provider.

 Consolidated Account activity: